lolindgr/mlfs-book/README.md

 ## How to Run Locally
 1. Clone the repo
-2. Create a local .env (at the root level of the cloned repository)
+2. Create a local .env (at the root level of the cloned repository), and add HOPSWORKS_API_KEY, AQICN_API_KEY, and their values you created in step 1.
 3. Create a Conda environment and install dependencies: `pip install -r requirements.txt`
 4. Run notebooks 1-4 under `notebooks/airquality`